videntity/provider-data-tools/README.md

 * jsondir2mongo     - Convert a directory of files containing JSON objects into documents in a MongoDB datbase/collection.
 * csv2pjson         - Parse NPI CSV files, containing PII, into provider JSON.
 Used for bulk upload.
 * csv2pjson-public.py - Parse the npi public data dissemination into ProviderJSON files
+* validate-pjson    - Parse a Provider JSON document and output errors and warnings as JSON.

 Installation